The 80×20 Lifestyle

 - ISO: I am still on the hunt for an awesome veggie burger I can buy the store!
 Let me know your favorite brands.

 My 20% meals usually occur when I eat out, but there is one pasta brand I LOVE that I will cook at home, and it stays in my 20% category.

 - Capelli Fettuccine Pasta w/ a Vegan Sauce.
 It is made with almond flour and eggs.
 So that is why it stays in my 20%, because of the eggs.

 - Ricotta Gnocchi Pasta w/ a Vegan Sauce.
 I usually get this from The Obstinate Daughter.
 YUM!

 - Vegan Pizza from Mellow Mushroom.
-I’ll bring my own Vegan Ranch as a dip and sometimes I will get the soft pretzel w/ the mustard sauce from because it is just so darn good.
+I’ll bring my own Vegan Ranch as a dip and sometimes I will get the soft pretzel with the mustard sauce too because it is just so darn good.

 - Tater Tots from Home Team BBQ.

-- Black Bean Nachos w/o Cheese from Home Team BBQ.
+- Black Bean Nachos with no cheese from Home Team BBQ.
 I use the BBQ sauce instead of the cheese.

 - If I am at a party or an event – I go for the dessert table.
 I usually won’t eat the whole thing because I know it won’t make me feel good.